CT sports betting regulation

 Is sports betting legal in Connecticut?

-In January 2021, lawmakers in the Nutmeg State filed a bill that would allow the state’s two gambling tribes, the Mashantucket Pequot and Mohegan Tribes to offer online sports betting and online casino gambling in the state.
+In January 2021, lawmakers in the Nutmeg State filed a bill that would allow the state’s two gambling tribes, the Mashantucket Pequot and Mohegan Tribe, to offer online sports betting and online casino gambling in the state.
 Then in February, Governor Ned Lamont introduced a bill that would amend the existing state tribe gambling compacts to include online gambling.

 Lamont went on to agree on new compacts with the two tribal gambling groups in March.
 The bill previously introduced by Lamont was eventually approved and signed into law in May.